Friox/gatsby-starter-chakra/README.md

     Use the Gatsby CLI to create a new site, specifying the minimal TypeScript starter.

     ```shell
-    # create a new Gatsby site using the minimal TypeScript starter
+    # create a new Gatsby site using the Chakra 3.0 TypeScript starter
-    npm init gatsby -- -ts
+    gatsby new my-gatsby-site <URL>
     ```

 2.  **Start developing.**